mateuszzwierzycki/Owl/README.md

 # Owl
-Core libraries of the Owl framework
+Core libraries of the Owl framework.

 ## Intro
 These libraries are a basic interface for machine-learning-oriented data pre- and post-processing.